-"The bill does not make any distinction between a 12-month custodial sentence and a 12-month suspended sentence. [...]
-I believe a non-custodial sentence reflects the person's previous character and gives a person the chance to prove to the court that you had made a mistake.
+"I believe a non-custodial sentence reflects the person's previous character and gives a person the chance to prove to the court that you had made a mistake.
 The Spent Convictions Bill should go further to include people like myself who were involved in an isolated incident, and where the sentence handed down by the judge was fully suspended."